KhrystynaDubovyk/RequirementsTest/req-s/TRS/SubscribeVehicleData_TRS.md

 ## Functional Requirements

 1.
-In case mobile application sent valid and allowed by Policies SubscribeVehicleData_request to SDL
+In case mobile application sends valid and allowed by Policies SubscribeVehicleData_request to SDL

 SDL must:
 - transfer SubscribeVehicleData_request to HMI